AnthonyArfaux/htrdr_kmin/README.md

 ## License

-htrdr is a free software copyright (C) 2018 Université Paul Sabatier
-<contact-edstar@laplace.univ-tlse.fr>, |Meso|Star <contact@meso-star.com>.
-It
-is released under the GPL v3+ license: GNU GPL version 3 or later.
+htrdr is a free software copyright (C) 2018 Centre National de la Recherche Scientifique, Université Paul Sabatier <contact-edstar@laplace.univ-tlse.fr>, [|Meso|Star](http://www.meso-star.com) <contact@meso-star.com>.
+It is released under the GPL v3+ license: GNU GPL version 3 or later.
 You are welcome to redistribute it under certain conditions; refer to the COPYING file for details.